PhoenixTales/wiki.gothicarchive.org/characters.md

 - `muscular giant`
 - `Where I come from, opponents are invited for a feast before they are killed…`

+## Grimface
+- _Old Camp Mercenary_ removed in late alpha
+- `Oh man, that Quicktongue is a crazy weirdo!
+Trying to steal our workhorses!
+Tststs!
+I'll give you some good advice.
+Stay away from his cult.
+I heard the gurus are gradually burning your mind out of your skull.
+It won't be long before Quicktongue wakes up with a knife in his back.
+(Harharhar!!!)`

 ## Grub
 - enslaved orc shaman at _Royal Ore Mine_
 - `meet GRUB in room, with pointy black rock`